-HOI 102, 103, 201, 202, 203 (History of Ideas sequence) Two additional courses, at least one at the 300-level or above, to be drawn from: SCI 210 Landmark Discoveries in Natural Science ECN 210 History of Economic Thought HST 330 East Asian Thought HST 323 History of Ideas in America HST 345 European Intellectual History PHL 260 Ancient and Medieval Philosophy PHL 270 Early Modern Philosophy PHL 280 Modern Philosophy IDS 490 Seminar IDS 499 Independent Study or Appropriate IDS or other topics course, to be approved by History of Ideas Committee.
+HOI 102 History of Ideas I; Greek and Hebrew Thought HOI 103 History of Ideas II: Roman and Christian Thought HOI 201 History of Ideas III: Medieval and Renaissance Thought HOI 202 History of Ideas IV: Early Modern Thought HOI 203 History of Ideas V: 19th and 20th Century Thought Two additional courses, at least one at the 300-level or above, to be drawn from: SCI 210 Landmark Discoveries in Natural Science ECN 210 History of Economic Thought HST 330 East Asian Thought HST 323 History of Ideas in America HST 345 European Intellectual History MTH 310 History of Mathematics PHL 260 Ancient and Medieval Philosophy PHL 270 Early Modern Philosophy PHL 280 Modern Philosophy IDS 490 Seminar IDS 499 Independent Study -or- Appropriate IDS or other topics course, to be approved by History of Ideas Committee.
 Such courses normally include the following elements: focus on primary texts, in the context of intellectual history, with an emphasis on critical thinking and discussion.
 102 History of Ideas I: Greek and Hebrew Thought (3.00) IAI: HF 902 An examination of the artistic, literary, philosophical, religious and social/political thought of the ancient Greeks and Hebrews.
 Honors course.
 Core: Humanities.
 ACR: Religion and Ethics.
 103 History of Ideas II: Roman and Christian IAI: HF 902 Thought (3.00) An examination of the artistic, literary, philosophical, religious, and social/political thought of the Romans and Christians.
 Honors course.
 Core: Humanities.
 ACR: Religion and Ethics.
 201 History of Ideas III: Medieval and Renaissance IAI: HF 902 Thought (3.00) An examination of the artistic, literary, philosophical, religious, and social/political thought of the medieval period.
 Honors course.
 Core: Humanities.
 ACR: Religion and Ethics.
-202 History of Ideas IV: Early Modern Thought (3.00) IAI: HF 903 An examination of the artistic, literary, philosophical, religious, and social/political thought of the early modern period.
+202 History of Ideas IV: Early Modern Thought (3.00)An examination of the artistic, literary, philosophical, religious, and social/political thought of the early modern period.
 Honors course.
 Core: Humanities or Social Science.
 203 History of Ideas V: 19th and 20th Century Thought (3.00) IAI: HF 903 An examination of the artistic, literary, philosophical, religious, and social/political thought of the 19th and 20th centuries.
 Honors course.
 Core: Humanities or Social Science.
 Honors (HON) The honors curriculum requires students to earn a total of 21 credits through honors courses, most of which satisfy general education or major requirements.
 One or more requirements may be waived for transfer and ongoing students who join the program after their first term at North Central.
-Each student in the program who completes the curriculum by earning at least a B- in all required honors courses and a cumulative GPA of 3.00 or higher is recognized as a "College Scholar" at commencement and on all official transcripts distributed by the Office of the Registrar.
-The program requirements are as follows:

-• Honors First-Year Experience:
+Each student in the program who completes the curriculum and maintains both a cumulative GPA and an honors GPA of 3.00 or higher is recognized as a "College Scholar" at commencement and on all official transcripts distributed by the Office of the Registrar.
+The program requirements are as follows: Honors First-Year Experience:

-FYE 100-H The City, Excellence, and the Good Life (1.0 cr) - Two or more courses from the History of Ideas (HOI) sequence (at least one 100-level and one 200-level) (6.0 cr) - Honors Second Year Course:
+FYE 100 The City, Excellence, and the Good Life (1.0 cr) Two or more courses from the History of Ideas sequence (at least one 100-level and one 200-level) (6.0 cr) Honors Second Year Courses:

 HON 200 What is Truth?
 (1.0 cr)

-• ECN 210-H History of Economic Thought -or-
+ECN 210 H History of Economic Thought -or-

-SCI 210-H Landmark Discoveries (3.0 cr)
+SCI 210 H Landmark Discoveries (3.0 cr)

-• Honors Third Year Course:
+Honors Third Year Coursse:

 HON 300 Thesis Design Workshop (1.0 cr)

-- IDS 3xx/4xx One Interdisciplinary Honors Seminar during third or fourth year (3.0 cr)
+IDS 3xx/4xx One Interdisciplinary Honors Seminar during third or

+fourth year (3.0 cr)

-- Study Abroad -or-
+Study Abroad -or-

 An additional Honors IDS Seminar (3.0+ cr)

-• Senior Honors Thesis:
+Senior Honors Thesis: